 International bank accounts offer access to multiple currencies and international investments.
 They’re designed to lessen the blow of foreign transaction fees, international wire transfers and exchange rates.
 But some banks require extensive documentation, sizable opening deposits and high minimum balances to maintain the account.

 You don’t need a Canadian address to set up an international account.
 But you’ll likely need to provide your passport, proof of income and proof of address plus ample opening deposits that meet minimum balance requirements to maintain the account.

-Both Scotiabank and HSBC offer international bank accounts that require age and residency requirements:
+Scotiabank offers international bank accounts that require age and residency requirements:

 - At least 13 years old